yarisvt/tyk-docs/tyk-docs/content/customise-tyk/plugins/golang-plugins/golang-plugins.md

 docker run -v `pwd`:/go/src/plugin-build tyk-plugin-compiler:2.9.0 post`
 ```

-If you are building plugin for Gateway version compiled from the source, you can use the following command:
+If you are building a plugin for a Gateway version compiled from the source, you can use the following command:

 ```.bash
 go build -buildmode=plugin -o post.so